Beach volleyball recap, July 30: Cuba rolls yet again

 Menegatti/Gottardi wore out the Egyptians en route to a 21-16 set one victory, and they took that momentum into the second set.

-In set two, the Italians jumped out to a 9-2 lead, cruising to a straight-sets win.
-A minor finger injury to Elghobashy resulted in timeout, but the extended break didn’t alter the Italians.
+The Italians jumped out to a 9-2 lead in the second, cruising to a straight-sets win.
+A minor finger injury to Elghobashy resulted in timeout, but the extended break didn’t deter the Italians.

 Italy ended the match with a five-point run and went 24-for-37 on the attack in two sets during the dominant win.